Wondering how to increase conversion rates for your e-commerce store?

 You’re in the right place.

-I’m going to show you how to raise your conversion rate with some straightforward e-commerce copywriting methods.
+I’m going to show you how to raise your conversion rate with some incredible e-commerce copywriting strategies.

-As of the last quarter of 2016, the global e-commerce market had an average conversion rate of 4.14%.
+According to data, the global e-commerce market has an average conversion rate of 4.14%.

 How does yours compare?
 Is it higher? lower?